Victory/SharePodcasts/README.md

  - Add collection for seeing how often people add already existing shows
  - Contact form
  - More informative 404 pages
- - Show suggest tooltip only if disabled
+ - Show suggestions tooltip only if disabled
  - Make an application test that starts Spark
+ - Add share links (quick and customized) on Listen page